• Skip to primary navigation

 Notes

 1. Sometimes I peel and slice a potato to go under the fish.
-If I had the potato, I will put the onion and potato in the oven without the fish for about 10 minutes.
-Then, I add the fish and complete cooking.
+If adding potato, put the onion and potato in the oven without the fish for about 10 minutes.
+Then, continue with baking the fish.

 Nutrition